basic-abc/jaspt/README.md

-# JasPT: POC using Line bot as proxy for GPT Assistant API hosted on AWS
+# JasPT: POC Line bot as proxy for GPT Assistant API

 POC to use line bot as proxy, making GPT Assistant API calls on behalf of the user with the scalability of AWS.